Skip to content

 It was also sad to see green sea turtles suffering from fibropapillomatosis which is a virus resulting in tumors that affect their eyesight and movements.
 This makes it hard for them to survive in the wild.

 There is no vaccine or cure for this virus.
-The external tumors are removed through surgery.
+They remove the external tumors through surgery.
 Unfortunately, the cause and how the virus is transmitted is still a mystery.
 This also affects over half of the sea turtles.

 The slideshow and the question and answer session that followed was very educational and enlightening.
 It was a wonderful orientation before touring the facilities.